nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Within the file picker window, navigate to a valid folder and enter a valid file name.
 3. Click the <kbd>Save</kbd> button.
    <br>**Expected:** The file picker window closes, and a file with the given filename is created in the given folder.

+## Conclusion

+We hope that this has given you a sufficient understanding of our product, as well as the design considerations behind it.
+Regardless, if you have any queries, feel free to submit an **issue** **[here](https://github.com/AY2223S2-CS2103T-T13-2/tp/issues/new/choose)**m, and we will do our best to get back to you.